 An ideal cable could propagate all frequency components without any loss.
 In reality, all the electrical transmitting mediums have finite signaling bandwidth which limits the data rate of binary signaling.
 Fortunately, engineers have developed equalization schemes both at transmitter side and receiver side to compensate the loss of transmitting mediums and extend a channel's maximum data rate.
 In this lab, TX feed-forward equalization (FFE) will be studied, which acts as an FIR filter and pre-distorts transmitted pulse in order to invert channel distortion.
-At receiver side, RX FIR, continuous time linear equalizer (CTLE) and decision feedback equalizer (DFE) will be studied, which are implemented as part of receiver circuits and flatten the system response through conditioning the receiving signal.
+At the receiver side, RX finite impulse response (FIR) filter, continuous time linear equalizer (CTLE) and decision feedback equalizer (DFE) will be studied, which are implemented as part of the receiver circuits and flatten the system response through conditioning the received signal.
 In addition to the link equalization, noise sources in high-speed link systems will be introduced in this lab.
 Figure 1 shows a high-speed electrical link using TX FFE equalization and RX CTLE+DFE equalization.

-Figure 1 High-Speed Electrical Link with Equalization Schemes order to flatten the channel response.
+Figure 1 High-Speed Electrical Link with Equalization Schemes order to invert the channel loss/distortion.
+The low frequency components get de-emphasized in order to flatten the channel response.
 Without a FIR equalizer, the TX driver transmits 1 as a single pulse as the red curve shown in Figure 2(a).
 The pulse is dispersed by the channel loss/distortion.
-It is shown as the red curve in Figure 2(b) with pre-curse ISI and post-curse ISI.
-By using FFE, the pulse is shaped as the blue curve shown in Figure 2(a).
-The pulse is shaped based on the channel response.
+It is shown as the red curve in Figure 2(b) with pre-cursor and post-cursor ISI components.
+By using FFE, the pulse is shaped as the blue curve shown in Figure 2(a) based on the channel response.
 The pulses at time -1 and +1 are generated to cancel the channel pulse response's ISI.
-The equalized pulse is shown as the blue curve in Figure 2(b).
+The equalized pulse response is shown as the blue curve in Figure 2(b).